-At the beginning of November 2016, a group of veterans from the United Kingdom, Russia, Italy and Serbia will travel to Kiev in Ukraine to join the local veterans in their commemoration of the 73rd anniversary of the Second Battle of Kiev which brought the liberation of the city from Nazi invaders on the 6th November 1943.
+At the beginning of November 2016, a group of veterans from the United Kingdom, Russia, Italy and Serbia will travel to Kiev in Ukraine to join local veterans in their commemoration of the 73rd anniversary of the Second Battle of Kiev which brought the city’s liberation from Nazi invaders on the 6th of November 1943.

 HRH Prince Michael of Kent, in his personal greeting to the veterans said:

 “Ukraine played a very significant role during the war at a cost of nearly seven million of lives, and some of the worst atrocities occurred on Ukrainian soil.
 The Ukrainian veterans have our profound respect and admiration which should serve as a legacy for future generations.”